netscaler/cloud-native-getting-started/gcp/README.md

     ![GCP](./media/cpx-ingress-image9.png)

-1. To access this cluster from the cloud SDK, search for **Kubernetes Engine > Clusters** and click **Connect to the cluster** button on right side of cluster **"Run in Cloud Shell"** and hit enter to access to GKE Cluster.
+1. To access this cluster from the cloud shell, search for **Kubernetes Engine > Clusters** and click **Connect to the cluster** button on right side of cluster and copy paste it on cloud shell

      ![GCP](./media/cpx-ingress-image-26.png)